Program Details

 Your Commitment to Us

-- Ministry: Actively participate in church life and ministry (includes participation in a small group).
+- Ministry: Involve yourself in church life and ministry (includes participation in a small group).

-- Mentoring: Humbly submit yourself to regular review, evaluation, and input from spiritual coaches.
+- Mentoring: Humbly submit yourself to review, evaluation, and input from an E4:12 spiritual coach.

-- Affirmation: Share positive ways God has been at work in life and ministry.
+- Affirmation: Share positive ways God has been working in your life and ministry.

-- Encouragement: Mutual support through sharing and prayer.
+- Encouragement: Receive spiritual support, equipping, and prayer.

-- Inspiration: Share theology, life issues, stories of God at work, etc.
+- Inspiration: Discuss theology, life issues, or stories of God at work.

-- Help: Accountability for one another in devotional life, home life, purity, integrity.
+- Help: Ask questions and get accountability in your devotional life, home life, and integrity.

 The Heartbeat of E4:12